 Transfers to or from the Ontario campus will require students to meet with admissions, to complete a new enrollment agreement under the current catalog, and to reapply for financial aid for the remainder of the program.
-Transfer credits will be evaluated on a case-by-case basis due to the format of the curriculum offered.
-Satisfactory arrangements to pay outstanding balances existing at the time of transfer must be approved by the Campus Executive Director.
-Students who have started their training at one ACC campus who wish to transfer to another ACC campus to complete the new program must receive clearance from both campuses.
+Transfer credits will be evaluated on a case-by-case basis.
+Arrangements to pay outstanding balances existing at the time of transfer must be approved by the Campus Executive Director.